nrollr/Applescript/README.md

 * [backup_bookmarks](https://github.com/nrollr/applescript/tree/master/backup_bookmarks/) - a script which allows you to backup your Firefox bookmarks to a separate database file (.sqlite format)

 * [iTunes_to_twitter](https://github.com/nrollr/applescript/tree/master/iTunes_to_twitter/) - a script which fetches the name and artist of the song currently playing in iTunes, composes a tweet with these values and sends it to Twitter

+* [shorten_URL](https://github.com/nrollr/applescript/tree/master/shorten_URL/) - a script requesting a GitHub URL as input and returns the shortened git.io URL.
+The short URL is directly copied to the clipboard, when completed the user receives an additional notification via the OSX notification center.